Suguru55/STM-FT-CNN_for_sEMG_PR/README.md

 __\<Description\>__<br />
 After changing information about your directories in main.m (lines 6 and 8), downloading getxxfeat.m, and installing LIBSVM package, you can use this codes.<br />
 This project has three folders:<br />
+1. data <br />
-1. data (you can get NinaPro DB5 from <a href="https://zenodo.org/record/1000116" target="_blank">here</a> and and MyoDatasets from <a href="https://github.com/Suguru55/SS-STM_for_MyoDatasets" target="_blank">here</a>.
+   you can get NinaPro DB5 from <a href="https://zenodo.org/record/1000116" target="_blank">here</a> and and MyoDatasets from <a href="https://github.com/Suguru55/SS-STM_for_MyoDatasets" target="_blank">here</a>.
 After downloading them, sepalate NinaPro DB5 mat files into their respective folders and delete txt files with the same name.)<br />
    - NinaPro DB5 exerciseA<br />
    - NinaPro DB5 exerciseB<br />
    - NinaPro DB5 exerciseC<br />